nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 In [The Owner's Manual for the Brain](https://amzn.to/2YMlK7h), Pierce J. Howard describes the creativity-relevant skill as:

-“...the ability and willingness to break perceptual sets (as opposed to functional fixedness), be comfortable with complexity, hold options open and not push for closure, suspend judgment rather than reacting to things as good or bad, be comfortable with wider categories, develop an accurate memory, abandon or suspend performance scripts, and see things differently from others.”
+> ...the ability and willingness to break perceptual sets (as opposed to functional fixedness), be comfortable with complexity, hold options open and not push for closure, suspend judgment rather than reacting to things as good or bad, be comfortable with wider categories, develop an accurate memory, abandon or suspend performance scripts, and see things differently from others.

 ##### Knowledge of Heuristics

 Heuristics are approaches to solving problems.
 They are also sometimes referred to as _mental models_.
 Every domain consists of heuristics, but there are countless heuristics that cross domains, as well.

-And example that Howard uses iIn [The Owner's Manual for the Brain](https://amzn.to/2YMlK7h) is the following:
+And example that Howard uses in [The Owner's Manual for the Brain](https://amzn.to/2YMlK7h) is the following:

 > If you always do what you've always done, you'll always get what you've always gotten.